AAVSO's Nominating Committee is welcoming

 Serve your organization responsibly and diligently by telling the organization's story and presenting its accomplishments as well as its needs and current challenges.
 You are your organization's logo.
 Represent, as well, your community to your organization.
 Bring back concerns, ideas, suggestions, compliments, and the like when you believe they may have merit.
 Remember, as a board member, you are at the nexus of two-way communication.”

-Prospective AAVSO Board of Directors candidates are encouraged to complete the online questionnaire.
+Prospective AAVSO Board of Directors candidates are to complete the online nomination questionnaire.

-Fundraising Experience – includes participating in and/or managing major fundraising efforts, or success in applying for grants and contracts (e.g. with NASA, NSF, others)
+- Fundraising experience (includes participating in and/or managing major fundraising efforts, or success in applying for grants and contracts, such as with

 The AAVSO Board of Directors Nomination Committee